Degrees in link graphs of regular graphs: A conjecture

 Let $S$ be a finite set of vertices in $G$.
-Pick a vertex $v$ in $G$ far enough from $S$, such that the $r$-links around $v$ that intersect $S$ has size larger than $2^{\abs{S}}$.
-By uniform expansion of the $r$-links, in each $r$-link that intersects $S$, the intersection of $S$ with the $r$-link has proportional boundary. and as the radius of the spheres varied they give a disjoint cover of $S$.
+Pick a vertex $v$ in $G$ far enough from $S$, such that the $r$-links around $v$ that intersect $S$ have size larger than $2^{\abs{S}}$.
+By uniform expansion of the $r$-links, in each $r$-link that intersects $S$, the intersection of $S$ with the $r$-link has proportional boundary, and as the radius of the spheres varies they give a disjoint cover of $S$.
 Thus every finite set of vertices in $G$ has proportional boundary and thus $G$ is non-amenable.\end{proof}

 The heuristic for Conjecture \ref{conjecture} follows the strategy of Salez \cite{S}.
 By Lemma~\ref{lemma1}, the BS limit of graphs in which all links are expanders with expansion bounded away from zero is a.s.\ non-amenable.
 A simple random walk on a non-amenable graph has positive linear speed.
 The BS limit is a unimodular random graph (see \cite{AL, BS} for definitions) in which all the $r$-links of the root are an expander family.
-In \cite{BK} it was proved that if you add edges so that the vertices of each of the levels of a binary tree are uniform expanders, then the resulting graph has no non-constant bounded harmonic functions.
-We \emph{believe}, (but cannot prove) that the same holds for unimodular random graphs.
-Since it is equivalent to zero speed \cite{BC}, this will lead to a contradiction.
+In \cite{BK} it was proved that if you add edges so that the vertices of each of the levels of a binary tree (\ie each of the links of the root) form a sequence of uniform expanders, then the resulting graph has no non-constant bounded harmonic functions.
+We \emph{believe}, (but cannot prove) that the same holds for unimodular random graphs, \ie if the links of the root of a unimodular random graph form an expander family then it has no non-constant bounded harmonic functions.
+Since this is equivalent to having zero speed \cite{BC}, it would lead to a contradiction.

 Our result in Section \ref{sec:ball} equally relates to a similar question.
-In \cite{B} it was asked: Is there is a sequence of finite bounded-degrees graphs growing in size to infinity, so that all the induced balls in all the graphs in the sequence form an expander family?
-For a related results on heat kernel supports see \cite{FV}.
+In \cite{B} it was asked: Is there is a sequence of finite bounded-degree graphs growing in size to infinity, so that all the induced balls in all the graphs in the sequence form an expander family?
+For related results on heat kernel supports see \cite{FV}.